-- Testing the appropriateness of a sample of journal entries throughout the year, which met a defined risk criteria to be a higher risk of potential fraud and other adjustments, by agreeing to supporting documentation; - Performing a detailed review of the Group's and Company's year-end adjusting entries and investigating any that appear unusual as to nature or amount and agreeing to supporting documentation; and - Assessing whether the judgements made in making accounting estimates specifically those in the Key Audit Matters section of the report are indicative of a potential bias, and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+- We corroborated the results of our enquiries through our review of the minutes of the Group's and the Parent Company's board meetings; - The auditors visited the operations in Tanzania observing operations and carrying out a physical verification of sites supporting the exploration and evaluation assets; - audit procedures performed by the engagement team in connection with the risks identified included: - reviewing financial statement disclosures and testing to supporting documentation to assess compliance with applicable laws and regulations expected to have a direct impact on the financial statements; - testing the appropriateness of a sample of journal entries throughout the year, which met a defined risk criteria to be a higher risk of potential fraud and other adjustments, by agreeing to supporting documentation; - performing a detailed review of the Group's and Company's year-end adjusting entries and investigating any that appear unusual as to nature or amount and agreeing to supporting documentation; - evaluating the business rationale of significant transactions outside the normal course of business, and reviewing accounting estimates for bias; - challenging the assumptions and judgements made by management in its significant accounting estimates and challenging management on any changes in estimation techniques made during the year and assessing their impact; - assessing whether the judgements made in making accounting estimates specifically those in the Key Audit Matters section of the report are indicative of a potential bias; and - obtaining confirmations from third parties to confirm existence of certain balances.

-We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members who were all deemed to have appropriate competence and capabilities and remained alert to any indications of fraud or noncompliance with laws and regulations throughout the audit.
+We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members who were all deemed to have appropriate competence and capabilities and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.